Using Social Media

 - Conduct "Advance"î searches by entering your criteria.
 For example, enter the name of the company and University of Minnesota Duluth to find UMD alumni with connections to the company.

-Career Services offers workshops on starting your LinkedIn profile and drop-in times to help strengthen your profile.
+Career and Internship Services offers workshops on starting your LinkedIn profile and drop-in times to help strengthen your profile.

 Twitter enables you to connect with people you do or don't know, based on common interests.
 Following are some of the ways to use Twitter in your job search: